interchainio/metachain/x/dao/spec/01_concepts.md

     // Validate assesses the validity of a new proposal within a polity Validate(group Group, proposal Proposal, otherProposals []Proposal) error

-    // Amend assesses whether the old porposal can be ammended with the new proposal Amend(oldProposal, newProposal Proposal) error
+    // Amend assesses whether the old proposal can be ammended with the new proposal.
+    // In addition to an error, Amend can also change the deadline of the proposal.
+    Amend(oldProposal, newProposal Proposal) (time.Time, error)

     // Withdraw assesses whether the proposer is able to withdraw their proposal Withdraw(group Group, proposal Proposal) error